Shiremoor: History

+Transport

 From the mid-19th century, Shiremoor was served by the Blyth & Tyne Railway with two stations, Prospect Hill, which opened in 1841, and Backworth, which opened in 1847.
 Both stations closed to passengers in 1864, and the line survives today as part of the Waggonways walking and cycling network.
 However, a second Backworth station was built on a new line, which opened in 1864 and operated until 1977, when it was closed as part of construction of the Tyne & Wear Metro.
 From 11 August 1980, Shiremoor had its own Metro station, newly built to the east of the site of that station.